circularvortex/testme/sites/all/modules/fb/README.txt

 Primary author and maintainer: Dave Cohen (http://www.dave-cohen.com/contact) Do  NOT contact  the  maintainer  with a question  that  can be  easily answered with a web search.
-You will not receive a reply.
+You may not receive a reply.

-Branch: DRUPAL-6--3 (version 3.x for Drupal 6.x)
+Branch: 6.x-3.x (version 3.x for Drupal 6.x)

 This file is more current than online documentation.
 When in doubt, trust this file.
-Online documentation: http://drupal.org/node/195035, has more detail.
+Online documentation: http://drupal.org/node/195035, has more detail and you should read it next..

 To upgrade: